 The USAP Banner- "This is a National Science Foundation federal government computer system.
 Users should be aware that they have no expectation of privacy when using NSF-provided computers, access to the Internet, or electronic mail systems.
 Files maintained in NSF computers, including electronic mail files, may be reviewed by NSF officials who have a legitimate reason to do so when authorized by the Director or Deputy Director, or by the Inspector General."

-- NSF standard banner deployed on all information systems attached to USAP infrastructure - Deployment brings USAP into compliance with NSF and federal directives - No expectation of privacy government may access what users might consider personal communications - ➤ USAP approach not normally monitoring people, but do monitor network activity

-INFORMATION SECURITY CONTACTS

-Questions, comments, concerns?

-Contact:

-The USAP Help Desk:

-helpdesk@usap.gov

-Your station IT Manager

-RPSC Information Security Mgr.

-Tim Howard, 301.794.5325

-timothy.howard@usap.gov

-RPSC IT Director

-Steve Toth, 720.568.2006

-steve.toth@usap.gov

-NSF/OPP Technology Director

-Pat Smith, 703.292.7455

-pdsmith@nsf.gov

-NSF/IG

-Hotline: 703.292.7100 oig@nsf.gov

-Station IT Managers:

-McMurdo

-Cleve Cleavelin, 720.568.2062

-Cleve.cleavelin@usap.gov

-South Pole

-Bill McAfee, 720.568.2048

-Bill.mcaffee@usap.gov

-Palmer Station

-Lora Folger, 720.568.2095

-Lora.folger@usap.gov

-Research Vessels

-Dave Leger, 720.568.2164

-Dave.leger@usap.gov

-Denver

-MaryBeth Schomas, 720.568.2222

-Marybeth.schomas@usap.gov

-Christchurch

-Bruce Holm, 011.643.358.8139

-Bruce.holm@iac.org.nz

-HOW WILL THIS AFFECT THE SCIENCE USER?

-- On a government network, rules of use are more restrictive than your home institution - Some activities, such as servers, will be more closely managed than in the past - ➤ SIPS take on a greater importance in defining requirements; if it isn't in the SIP, you may encounter a delay at the station - Policies bring a standardized process for change, which should eliminate surprises - Firewalls protect the infrastructure; rules can be set to allow science activities to occur across the Internet
+NSF standard banner - deployed on all information systems attached to USAP infrastructure Deployment brings USAP into compliance with NSF and federal directives No expectation of privacy - government may access what users might consider personal communications USAP approach - not normally monitoring people, but do monitor network activity be aware that they have not expectation access to the internet, or electrons to including electronic real liter, may be Indexal government computer system.
+Users should on of privacy when using NFF provided computers, of systems.
+Plan mandament in NFF computers, revealed by NFF officially who have a tegrimular is Deactor or Deputy Director, is by the impactor at down your system.
+Cancel INFORMATION SECURITY CONTACTS Questions, comments, concerns?
+Contact: The USAP Help Desk: helpdesk@usap.gov Your station IT Manager RPSC Information Security Mgr.
+Tim Howard, 301.794.5325 timothy.howard@usap.gov RPSC IT Director Steve Toth, 720.568.2006 steve.toth@usap.gov NSF/OPP Technology Director Pat Smith, 703.292.7455 pdsmith@nsf.gov NSF/IG Hotline: 703.292.7100 oig@nsf.gov Station IT Managers: McMurdo Cleve Cleavelin, 720.568.2062 Cleve.cleavelin@usap.gov South Pole Bill McAfee, 720.568.2048 Bill.mcaffee@usap.gov Palmer Station Lora Folger, 720.568.2095 Lora.folger@usap.gov Research Vessels Dave Leger, 720.568.2164 Dave.leger@usap.gov Denver MaryBeth Schomas, 720.568.2222 Marybeth.schomas@usap.gov Christchurch Bruce Holm, 011.643.358.8139 Bruce.holm@iac.org.nz HOW WILL THIS AFFECT THE SCIENCE USER?
+On a government network, rules of use are more restrictive than your home institution Some activities, such as servers, will be more closely managed than in the past SIPS take on a greater importance in defining requirements; if it isn't in the SIP, you may encounter a delay at the station Policies bring a standardized process for change, which should eliminate surprises Firewalls protect the infrastructure; rules can be set to allow science activities to occur across the Internet

-- Standards and architecture will help you connect to the network with minimal delay - Cautiously Implementing secure services, such as SSH instead of telnet, and Secure FTP protect science and network resources from intrusion
+Standards and architecture will help you connect to the network with minimal delay Cautiously Implementing secure services, such as SSH instead of telnet, and Secure FTP protect science and network resources from intrusion SUMN IARY Information security protects the confidentiality, in information resources ntegrity and availability of our information and Information security strengthens our infrastructure to ensure bandwidth is available to support science and operations mission Information security ensures that the free flow of i the program nformation continues among authorized users in Poor security puts lives and science mission at risk Strong passwords strengthen security Know the USAP Acceptable Use policy and follow Know the USAP Acceptable Use policy and follow it Know who you go to for help, advice or problem re eporting Information Security affects all users, not just IT; we are ALL responsible

-SUMMARY

-Information security protects the confidentiality, integrity and availability of our information and information resources

-Information security strengthens our infrastructure to ensure bandwidth is available to support science and operations mission

-Information security ensures that the free flow of information continues among authorized users in the program

-Poor security puts lives and science mission at risk

-Strong passwords strengthen security

-Know the USAP Acceptable Use policy and follow it

-Know who you go to for help, advice or problem reporting

-Information Security affects all users, not just IT; we are ALL responsible